 Given the very nature of an all-in-one zoom that fits a wide focal range into a single lens, in the course of development Tamron has continuously sought to boost functionality to ensure comfortable operation under all conditions.
 While boosting the corrective effects of our proprietary VC vibration compensation mechanism with optimized algorithms, we have simplified the mechanical structure to help produce a more compact lens.
-In addition, to deliver a faster and quieter AF drive in a compact body, Tamron has recently developed a world-leading PZD (Piezo Drive) employing a standing wave ultrasonic motor.
-Together with the DC motor previously equipped in Tamron's all-in-one zooms and the stepping motor featuring minimal drive noise ideal for shooting video, Tamron selects the best autofocus drive system for the characteristics of each lens.
+In a bid to achieve lens size reduction and high-speed, silent AF, the PZD has been developed.
+It features the world leading application of a standing wave ultrasonic motor.
+HLD (High/Low torque-modulated Drive) characterized by high precision and high torque has been also developed.
+Including DC motors that have a proven track record with all-in-one zoom and stepping motors ideal for shooting video because of their low operating noises, the AF drive systems best suited to the characteristics of the lenses are chosen.

 Consistent quality control from molding to in-house production